 - Secondly, investors considering buying the firm's securities

-- Thirdly, officers and senior managers, considering the acquisition and use of funds
+- Thirdly, officers and senior managers, regarding the acquisition and use of funds

 All will want to judge whether the company is carrying "too much" or "too little" debt.